gokulbalagopal/URLShortener/README.md

 ```

 ##### 1.2.3 For Windows:
-You can download Redis from the official website or use a package like Chocolatey:
+You can download Redis using this link: `https://github.com/microsoftarchive/redis/releases`
+ or use a package like Chocolatey:

 ```
 choco install redis-64